insperatum/9.66/chapters/01-pset2.md

 print("P(fair | tails, tails) = " + Math.exp(dist.score(true)))
 ~~~~

-Notice that we used a function called "Infer" to return an object called "dist".
+Notice that we used the `Infer` function to return a `dist` object.
 This object describes the marginal distribution of our generative model under the conditions we give it.
 It has many different properties, one of which is a score (the inferred log probability of the query).
-So, if you want to get the probability out, just exponentiate this quantity.
-For more about webppl's inference functions, see https://probmods.org/v2/chapters/02-generative-models.html and http://webppl.readthedocs.io/en/latest/inference/index.html.
+For more about webPPL's inference functions, see the [probmods textbook] (https://probmods.org/v2/chapters/02-generative-models.html) and the [webPPL documentation] (http://webppl.readthedocs.io/en/latest/inference/index.html) .

 **(b)**
-If we want to make several different queries on the same underlying model structure, we can use a code pattern like the one below.
+If we want to make several different queries on the same underlying model structure without having to rewrite it each time, we can use a code pattern like the one below.
 The result is a function "conditionalOutputFunc" that takes as input whether or not a coin is fair, as well as the observations of two flips of that coin (face1 and face2).
 Run the two textboxes in order, noting how `editor.put` and `editor.get` can be used to persist variables between textboxes.
 ~~~~
 var makeModel = function(conditionalOutputFunc) {return function() {
     var fair = flip()